mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 Once done, you can deploy the model and enjoy prediction intervals with coverage guarantees.
 Locally weighted conformal inference is more complex than absolute conformal inference but comes with the great perk that the prediction interval width varies based on the uncertainty of the point prediction.
 Unlike absolute conformal inference, locally weighted conformal inference allows the range of values for one point prediction to be larger or smaller than the range of values for another point prediction.

 To build our locally weighted conformal inference model, we can reuse some of the functions defined above.
 We need to change three things:

 1. Inference logic in our mlflow model
 2. Fit a model to predict residuals in addition to our original model
 3. Change how we compute our quantile

+First lets change how our mlflow works so that it follows step 7 above.

 ```python
 LOCALLY_WEIGHTED_CONFORMAL_MODEL = "locally_weighted_conformal_model"